Best wireless headphones under $50 in 2023

 (Image credit: Anker)

-Finding a headphone jack on a phone now is rare.
+It's rare to find a headphone jack on a phone now.
 Chances are your phone doesn't have one — leaving you to go the wireless route to keep the music playing.
 Luckily, if your need coincides with a tight budget, you still have options.
 The Anker Soundcore Life Q20 is your best starting point to get a set of great, all-around Bluetooth headphones.
 Here are some of our top choices for the best Bluetooth headphones under $50.

 The best wireless headphones on a budget